we regularly act for senior gang members in civil MATTERS,

 Liberty is at risk in criminal.

-We have been unable to put up some great arguments in defence under the criminal proceeds regime for gang member clients (that we worked very hard on!) because those clients did not engage with us in a timely way, and when they did, they could not be bothered with the amount of work that was required from them and simply gave up.
-We don't like quitters.
+We have been unable to put up some great arguments in defence under the criminal proceeds regime for gang clients (that we worked very hard on!) because those clients did not engage with us in a timely way, and when they did, they could not be bothered with the amount of work that was required from them and simply gave up.

 To be clear: we are not 'parties' to your proceeding.
-We cannot give evidence for you and draft an affidavit to suit the allegations the police have put before the High Court.
+We cannot give evidence for you.
 This is where you must do the work asked of you by your lawyers.
 It is frustrating to see property forfeited to the crown and liquidated by the OA that could have easily remained in our client's possession (or part of the value of it) if that client had made an effort with their lawyers.

 4. Communication is key.
-We are open and accessible barristers.
-Forget what you have experienced with other barristers.
+We are modern and accessible barristers.
+Forget what you have experienced with the old man barristers.
 We encourage regular communication and we know how to use text messages, emails, and messaging applications on smart phones.
 We also understand that the evenings and weekends may be the only time you have to properly consider your litigation, so we will make ourselves available to you.

 Sometimes the police do not seek costs against an unsuccessful party, and sometimes they do.
 Whatever happens, we like to take a cautious and conservative approach beforehand and advise all private clients to have a certain buffer of funds available to pay an adverse costs order if needed.
 Remember, there are no guarantees in litigation.
 We put our evidence before the court, the Commissioner puts his evidence forward to, we argue over how the law applies to the facts, and then a High Court Judge makes a decision on the facts and law before him.
 There is no jury like in criminal law.